Lambert-Nguyen/cosmo-management/docs/security/JWT_AUTHENTICATION_GUIDE.md

 ## Overview

-This document describes the comprehensive JWT authentication and security system implemented for the Aristay backend application.
+This document describes the comprehensive JWT authentication and security system implemented for the Cosmo backend application.

 ## System Architecture